 Lauren Kass Harnishfeger

-A career fundraising and nonprofit executive, Lauren has been with the Student Conservation Association (SCA) since 2015, serving in a variety of roles including Vice President of Philanthropy.
+A career fundraising and nonprofit executive, Lauren Kass Harnishfeger has been with the Student Conservation Association (SCA) since 2015, serving in a variety of roles including Vice President of Philanthropy.
 Before joining SCA, Lauren served as a Vice President for Development at both the National Building Museum and the National Park Foundation.
 Prior to that, she held leadership positions at Mount Vernon Estate and Gardens, and the Smithsonian Institution.
 Lauren holds a Bachelor of Arts degree in Art History from Trinity College, a postgraduate diploma in the Fine and Decorative Arts awarded by the Royal Society of Arts in London, and a Master of Arts in Museum Studies from George Washington University.
 She and her family reside in Arlington, VA.

-Christine is the Director of Human Resources at the Insured Retirement Institute in Washington, D.C., where she heads up the Human Resources function.
+Christine Leonhardt-Kimm is the Director of Human Resources at the Insured Retirement Institute in Washington, D.C., where she heads up the Human Resources function.
 Christine has worked in a variety of industries including biomedical research, aerospace and defense, airline, legal, and non-profit sector.
 Her strong business experience has helped organizations align their business priorities and programs with their overall business strategy.
 Christine has been involved with Doorways for over a decade and admires its mission, pro-active services, strong employee team, and that it is serving society.
 Christine holds a Bachelor’s degree in History from The Catholic University of America and a Master’s degree in Finance from Johns Hopkins University.
 Christine lives in Northern Virginia with her husband, Terry.
 In her spare time, Christine enjoys playing tennis and golf as well as traveling, reading, and yoga.

 Diana Ortiz, M.Ed., LPC, Doorways President and CEO

-Diana is a passionate and creative leader with nearly 20 years of experience working for the wellbeing and safety of children, youth, and underserved populations.
+Diana Ortiz is a passionate and creative leader with nearly 20 years of experience working for the wellbeing and safety of children, youth, and underserved populations.
 She has extensive experience inspiring, creating, managing, and enhancing programs and organizations to improve the safety and wellbeing of our neighbors.
 Diana is committed to working with underrepresented communities and leading the next generation of advocates and social services professionals while making systemic changes in our community.
 As President and CEO, Diana provides overall strategic direction to Doorways and plays a leading role in planning, fundraising, leadership team management, and operations.
 Learn more about Diana and Doorways’ executive staff.

-Julia retired in 2017 after serving as Executive Director for the Washington Press Club Foundation and subsequently Executive Director of the White House Correspondents’ Association for over two decades.
+Julia Whiston retired in 2017 after serving as Executive Director for the Washington Press Club Foundation and subsequently Executive Director of the White House Correspondents’ Association for over two decades.
 She was drawn to Doorways by their tireless commitment to the community serving some of the most vulnerable among us.
 Julia lives in Arlington with her husband who is a retired oral and maxillofacial surgeon.
 She is now busy trying to catch up on family members, exercise and reading.

-Todd has a long professional history in technology consulting and has helped a number of fortune 500 organizations reimagine their technology landscapes.
+Todd Williams has a long professional history in technology consulting and has helped a number of fortune 500 organizations reimagine their technology landscapes.
 Todd has focused across a number of industries and has supported several non-profits with technology initiatives in the past.
 He hopes to bring his technology and business insights and connections to support the Doorways mission.
 Before joining the board in 2021, he has been a donor for several years and is proud of the impact Doorways has to the Arlington community.
 Todd lives in Arlington with his family and enjoys traveling, sports, and is the resident chef in the house.